 - Woodlands Ring Primary: Strong STEM focus gives students good logical thinking.
 May need help converting that into exam technique

 - Si Ling Primary: Well-maintained academic standards.
-SAP school students often need targeted support for English-medium maths questions
+Students with strong Chinese foundations sometimes need targeted support for English-medium maths questions

-- Riverside Primary: Outdoor education develops spatial reasoning.
+- Riverside Primary: PlayWorks design challenges develop spatial reasoning and inventive thinking.
 Students may need support with abstract algebraic concepts from P5

 - Greenwood Primary: Inquiry-based methods build curiosity.
 May need structured practice for multi-step problem sums